On odd colorings of sparse graphs: Introduction

 \begin{theorem} Let $G$ be a graph with $\mad(G) \leq \frac{22}{9}$.
 Then $\chi_{o}(G) \geq 5$ if and only if $G \in \mathcal{H}$. \end{theorem}

-Note that the upper bound on the maximum average degree is smaller than the $\frac{8}{3}$ conjectured by Cranston.
-So it is interesting to consider whether the bound $\frac{22}{9}$ can be replace with $\frac{8}{3}$ in \autoref{Thm:Odd4colorable}.
+It is worth mentioning that the upper bound on the maximum average degree, $\frac{22}{9}$, is less than the conjectured $\frac{8}{3}$ by Cranston.
+Consequently, it is interesting to consider whether the bound $\frac{22}{9}$ can be replaced with $\frac{8}{3}$ in \autoref{Thm:Odd4colorable}.

-Results regarding bounded maximum average degree have natural corollaries to planar graphs with girth restrictions.
-Namely, the class of graphs $G$ with $\mad(G)<\frac{2g}{g-2}$ includes all planar graphs with girth at least $g$.
+Results regarding bounded maximum average degree have natural corollaries to planar graphs with specific girth (minimum cycle length) restrictions.
+Namely, considering graphs $G$ with $\mad(G)<\frac{2g}{g-2}$ is relevant because it includes all planar graphs with girth at least $g$.
 Note that for each integer $c \geq 5$, the graph $\mathrm{SK}_{c+1}$ is non-planar.
 Hence, by \autoref{PCF-MAD-Cho} or \autoref{PCF-MAD-WY}, we have the following corollary:

 \begin{corollary}[Cho \etal \cite{Cho2022a}] For $c \geq 5$, every planar graph with girth at least $\left\lceil \frac{4c}{c-2} \right\rceil$ is PCF $c$-colorable. \end{corollary}